chamarakl-research/CDN_antifingerprinting/README.md

    2. Change "SockPort" and "SocksPolicy" torrc file in the github repository to match your internal netwrok interface IP address pf the DEBIAN server (CDN server for fingerprinting)
    3. sudo cp tor/torrc /etc/tor/
    4. Update privoxy /etc/privoxy/config file with "forward-socks5t / cache_server:9100 ."
-   5. Check whether the number of bits conveyed by your device/ website fingerprint https://coveryourtracks.eff.org
+   5. Check the number of bits conveyed by your device/ website fingerprint using https://coveryourtracks.eff.org (smaller the better)